CrowdStrike/glide-core/CONTRIBUTING.md

 That said, ARIA tests do not obviate manual testing with screenreaders.
 Because there's no guarantee that what's in the accessibility tree is interpreted correctly by screenreaders or that a screenreader hasn't had a regression.
-But it gets us about halfway there, and it greatly reduces continual and time-consuming VoiceOver passes that we'd otherwise have to do.
+But it gets us about halfway there, and it greatly reduces continual and time-consuming passes we'd otherwise have to do with a screenreader.

 ### Why is visual testing set up the way it is?